-Software name Addres s (0x0) Access Defaul t value cnfg_operating_mode 3 2 R/W 0000 0000 Descr iption Register r to force the state of the TO DPLL controlling state ma achine.
-9. Bit Bit n ame Bit description Value Bit settings Reset [7:3] Not used Not used. - - - [2:0] To_DPLL operating mode This field is used to control the state of the internal finite state machine controlling the TO DPLL.
-A value of zero is used to allow the finite state machine to control itself.
-Any other value forces the state machine to jump into that state.
-Care should be taken when forcing the state machine.
-While it is forced, the internal monitoring functions cannot affect the internal state machine, therefore the user is responsible for all monitoring and control functions required to achieve the desired functionality.
-This field is used to control the state of the internal finite controlled).
-Out Free run mode.
+Software name Addres s (0x0) Access Defaul t value cnfg_operating_mode 3 2 R/W 0000 0000 Descr ription Register to force the state of the TO DPLL controlling state mach Bit Bit n ame Bit description Value Bit settings Reset [7:3] Not used Not used. - - - [2:0] opera PLL ating ode This field is used to control the state of the internal the state machine controlling the TO DPLL.
+A value of zerused to allow the finite state machine to control itse other value forces the state machine to jump into the Care should be taken when forcing the state machine it is forced, the internal monitoring functions cannot the internal state machine, therefore the user is resp for all monitoring and control functions required to a the desired functionality. ro is If.
+Any at state. e.
+While affect oonsible 000 001 010 011 100 101 110 111 Automatic (internal state r controlled).
+Free run mode.
 Holdover mode.
-100 Not used.
+Not used.
 Locked mode.
-Pre-locked mode. nachine 000
+Pre-locked2 mode.
+Pre-locked mode.
+Phase lost mode. nachine 000